exasol/cloudwatch-adapter/doc/design.md

 ### Store Credentials

-`dsn~exasol-credentials-from-kms~1`
+`dsn~exasol-credentials-from-secrets-manager~1`

-This adapter reads the credentials for the Exasol database from an AWS Key Management Service.
+This adapter reads the credentials for the Exasol database from AWS Secrets Manager.
 By that they are stored securely.

 Covers: